barbudreadmon/fbalpha-backup-dontuse-ty/README.md

 # fba-libretro

-MIDWAY and SMS support disabled at the moment.
+MIDWAY support is still a WIP on stand-alone, so i disabled it by default.